 So-called political offences crimes are not considered a basis for inadmissibility.

 I am inadmissible on criminal grounds.
-Can I get a waiver?
+Can I get a US waiver?

 That depends on the reason for your inadmissibility.
 You are eligible if